Sometimes, you’ll come into a bit of extra money. This could be from work, or…

 The Different Opinions About Debt

-The College Friend
+The University Friend

 The months passed and my friend went on living a normal university life that included lots of eating out and partying.
 His repayment process was delayed, but that didn’t seem to bother him much.
 In the end, of course, everything worked out fine because my friend was honourable.
 However, that taught me a lesson about the different ways people deal with their loans.